 I have been painting ever since I can remember myself.
-I was a very shy and quite kid, that didn’t play much with other children; could be because I was an old soul, that did not relate much to my classmates or maybe because all I ever wanted to do was create art.
+I was a very shy and quiet, as a kid and I didn’t play much with other children; could be because I was an old soul, so I did not relate to my classmates or maybe because all I ever wanted to do was create art.
 I remember painting, drawing, making collages, sculpting or even sawing and doing embroidery.
 In high school, I completed the full art curriculum at Bishop Allen Academy, while attending M&N Segal School of Arts in Toronto.
 Later, I completed a graduate degree in Fashion and Art Direction in University of Bologna, Italy.
 I went on working for Luxury Living (Fendi Casa, Bentley Home, Trussardi Home, Heritage and Kenzo), that introduced me to the world of luxury furniture and design.
 I spend a couple of years working in luxury yachting, which exposed me to International luxury art and developped my taste and appreciation for luxurious beauty.
-Today, I live and create in Italy, experimenting in Mixed-Media (I love mixing different materials) and Cross-Arts (combining visual arts with music and cinematography).Here, you will find my collection of paintings from early years to the most recent works.
+Today, I live and create in Italy, experimenting with Mixed-Media (I love mixing up different materials) and Cross-Arts (combining visual arts with music and cinematography).Here, you will find my collection of paintings from early years to the most recent works.

 As for the name of the painting, it was explained to me that Goldberg’s Variations were written by Bach on a commission from Sir Goldberg, who suffered from insomnia and requested a relaxing compilation to listen and fall asleep to, so I called it Bach’s Magic Insomnia.

 This was my first ‘Abstract Experimentation’.
 I had no idea what I wanted to potray.
 I decided on colours and that was it.
 First, the giant flower of fire was born and slowly the water and reflections evolved around it.
 I created this art piece in a very burrascous time of Siberian fires by Lake Baikal and it probably sub-unconsciously influenced my art.
 Looking at it afterwards, it reminded me of another painting I did earlier this year.